scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 A `ChainRenewalResponse` message includes the following fields:

 - `signed_response`: a legacy field that is not in use anymore and therefore is reserved.
-- `cms_signed_response`: it contains an ASN.1 DER encoded CMS SignedData structure that contains the certificate chain.
-The chain is the concatenation of the ASN.1 DER encoded certificates.
-There are exactly 2 certificates.
-First the AS certificate, second the CA certificate.
+- `cms_signed_response`: it contains an ASN.1 DER encoded CMS SignedData structure containing a two-certificate chain.
+The chain comprises the AS certificate followed by the CA certificate, both encoded in ASN.1 DER.

 # Deployment Considerations